Peer Review Process

 The Peer Review Process

-• Possible AI-Generated Content: In addition to traditional plagiarism checks, IJIL also evaluates manuscripts for potential AI-generated content.
+2. Possible AI-Generated Content: In addition to traditional plagiarism checks, IJIL also evaluates manuscripts for potential AI-generated content.
 Manuscripts suspected of being generated by AI without proper attribution or transparency will be scrutinized closely.
 If found to contain unoriginal content produced by AI, the manuscript will be rejected.
 Authors are encouraged to disclose any use of AI tools in their research and writing processes to ensure transparency and maintain academic integrity.

-Manuscripts that fail in this first stage of the review process are returned to the author(s) for modification and resubmission.
-This first stage of the review is very important, as it enables the author(s) improve the manuscript at an early stage.
+Manuscripts that fail the first review stage are returned to the author(s) for revision and resubmission.
+This first review stage is vital, as it allows the author(s) to improve the manuscript early on.
 This first stage of the manuscript review is usually completed within a week.

 • Requires minor corrections